Ready for big things in your business? Whether you want to launch or you know it’s time to earn more money, here are two tips to get you started:

 I encourage you to start out by writing it all down.
 Take a day to brainstorm your goals for the year.
 Can’t think that far ahead?
 Start with three months or six months.

-And if you want a simple plan to get you started, check out my one page business plan
+And if you want a simple plan to get you started, check out my one-page business plan.

-And be responsible for taking action.
+Be responsible for taking action.
 Every.
 Single.
 Day.

 Yes, some days will be easier than others.